ers-stars/dolphot_jwst/docs/source/running_dolphot/setup.rst

   > dolphot <outputname> <parametername>=<parametervalue>

-  Any omitted parameter will be set at the default value.
+Any omitted parameter will be set at the default value (cf. `Parameters`_).
 If we want to